Employer of Record (EOR) Romania

 Personal Income Tax

-Tax Residency for Romanian Citizens:
+Tax Residency for Romanian Citizens

 - Romanian citizens domiciled in Romania are considered tax residents.